Pilot Projects Mini-Grant Program

 - Brief human subjects section; however, IRB approval is not required prior to submission.
 IRB approval will be required prior to release of any funds.

-In addition to the contents of the 10 pages outlined above, applicants are to provide:
+In addition to the contents of the 10 pages outlined above, applicants must provide:

-- PHS 398 Budget forms and budget justification;
+- PHS 398 Budget forms and budget justification (Projected budget must total to $20,000)

-- The Principal Investigator's PHS 398 biosketch form; and,
+- The Principal Investigator's PHS 398 biosketch form

 - The Faculty-Mentor's PHS 398 biosketch and letter of support, if applicable.